v-kh/computer-vision-videogame-bot/README.md

 ## Computer vision bot for videogames

+It has two main actions:
-Watches specified area on your monitor during playing a videogame (hp bar, mana, stamina etc) and triggers if bar value falls down under specified value.
+- Watches specified area on your monitor during playing a videogame (hp bar, mana, stamina etc) and triggers if bar value falls down under specified value.
-The only action is autopressing specified keycap on keyboard.
-For example, if hp becomes lower than 70%, bot will programmatically press keycap, which is used for healing.
+Autopress specified keycap on keyboard.
+For example, if hp becomes lower than 70%, bot will programmatically press keycap which is used for healing.
+- Allows to disable weapon recoil for first person shooter games.

 There are some settings which can be used to configure bot.
 All of them are in `appsettings.json` file: